pwitab/tempo-client/README.md

 # tempo-client
-A python client to Tempo Timesheet REST API
+A Python client to Tempo Timesheet REST API